 At Self-Publishing Relief, we know the road to poor book sales is often paved with good intentions.
 Sometimes writers will choose cover art design strategies that should work—in theory—but might inadvertently steer potential buyers away from their books.
-Since many self-publishers feel illegitimate in the larger publishing industry, they blindly copy cover art design strategies used by well-known authors.
+Since many self-publishers feel illegitimate in the larger publishing industry, they carelessly copy cover art design strategies used by well-known authors.
 But covers are not one-size-fits-all, and even beautiful, well-designed cover art can be a poor marketing decision.

 5 Book Cover Design Traps Self-Published Writers Must Avoid